LeRoy Collins Leon County Public Library System

 Since 1985, Fred has had responsibility for the development and implementation of new systems and technology.

-David Potter, Software Developer/Engineer
+David Potter, Principal Software Developer

 E-mail David